American Fork Team

 Tiffany Nutter, MDT Company Director and PM Company Director (AF)

 Tiffany Nutter spent the majority of her formative years fronting her family band with her siblings, singing at events all over Southern California.
-She began training in classical piano at the age of 4 and received superior marks multiple times in both Certificate of Merit and The National Piano Guild.
+She began training in piano at the age of 4 and has received superior marks multiple times in both Certificate of Merit and The National Piano Guild.
 She trained in ballet, tap, and jazz for over a decade and began choreographing professionally for show choirs before graduating high school.
-She spent two summers performing in and accompanying shows at the beloved Playmill Theatre in West Yellowstone, Montana.
-Tiffany then traveled to Osaka, Japan, where she was a member of the inaugural cast of Universal Studios, where she met her husband.
-She received a scholarship from the MDT program at BYU, where she would later graduate with her BFA.
-She played multiple lead roles in, music directed, and choreographed many shows around the Utah Valley at the SCERA, Hale Center Theatre, and the short-lived Grove Theatre.
+She received a talent scholarship from the MDT program at BYU, where she would later graduate with her BFA.
+She has performed as well as choreographed and music directed at the Playmill Theatre in Montana, the SCERA and the Hale Center Theatre – both in Orem – as well as multiple community productions throughout the state of Utah.
+Tiffany was a member of the inaugural cast at Universal Studios in Osaka, Japan, where she met her husband.
 She headed the choral department at Lehi High School before graduating from BYU and starting her family.
-She has spent the last decade in California, raising her 4 children, teaching private voice and piano lessons, singing with the Orange County Millennial Choir Organization, and creating and directing musical revues for the community.
+She spent a decade in California, raising her 4 children, teaching private voice and piano lessons, singing with the Orange County Millennial Choir Organization, and creating and directing musical revues for the community.
 She is happy to be back in Utah where there is an unsurpassed love and appreciation for the performing arts.

 Cori Ollerton, POP Co-Academy Director (AF)